 If you are managing your own project, it pays to understand how the different trades work together, when they are needed on site and what they will need when they get there.
 Here we focus on working with trades for the roofing stage of your project.

 Many self builders – perhaps even a majority, and especially those on a low budget – choose to build using subcontractors.

 Learning the sequence of events on a building site is invaluable.
 Learning what each trade does and where their responsibilities begin and end is vital.
-And learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.
+Furthermore, learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.